The definition of OER from the OER Commons is:

 "Open Educational Resources are teaching and learning materials that you may freely use and reuse, without charge.
 OER often have a Creative Commons or GNU license that state specifically how the material may be used, reused, adapted, and shared."

 OERs help the diffusion of innovation and excellence among educators, and lower the cost of education for students.
 They:

-- OER make higher education more affordable to students, who often have difficulty affording their required textbooks.
+- Make higher education more affordable to students, who often have difficulty affording their required textbooks.

-- OER make educational opportunities available to teachers and learners in impoverished areas and developing nations, and to learners whose life circumstances don't permit them to attend formal education.
+- Make educational opportunities available impoverished areas and developing nations, and to learners whose life circumstances don't permit them to attend formal education.

 - entire courses

 - text content